Episodes

 Riding Shotgun: The Deadliest Job in the Old West

-Riding shotgun wasn’t just a seat on a stagecoach — it was the deadliest job in the Old West.
-This episode takes you onto the box seat with the fearless shotgun messengers who guarded gold shipments, battled outlaws, and kept the frontier moving.
+Riding shotgun wasn’t just a seat on a stagecoach — it was the most dangerous job in the Old West.
+This week on Way Out West, climb up onto the box seat to hear the story of the fearless shotgun messengers who guarded gold shipments, stared down outlaw gangs, and rode through ambush country with a …

 Listen to the Episode